rancilio-pid/clevercoffee/README.md

 3. Compile, upload and enjoy!

 # Changelog
+- 2.1.0_beta1:
+  - You can disable/enable WIFI, MQTT or Blynk in userConfig.h and stil have a flawlessly working PID controller.
+Blynk is no longer an hard requirement!
+  - Offline Modus is fixed and enhanced.
+If userConfig.h's FORCE_OFFLINE is enabled, then PID fully is working without networking.
+Ideal in situations when there is no connectivity or you dont want to rely on it.
+  - Instead of using dynamic IPs (over DHCPd) you have the option to set a static IP.
+  - Fix of EEPROM functionality: PID settings are correctly saved in EERPOM and correctly used if there are WIFI issues.
+  - Huge improvements in handling unstable WIFI networks and mqtt/blynk service unavailabilities.
+  - Code Tunings all over the place to increase performance and therefor stability (too many to mention).
+  - Set non-critical (service) network timeouts to 2sec.
+  - If blynk or mqtt is not working during startup, do not retry the connection periodically (configurable by userconfig.h DISABLE_SERVICES_ON_STARTUP_ERRORS)
+  - Fix: WLAN reconnection attempts might reboot the arduino.
+  - Some system libs are optimized in performance and stability (src/ folder).
+  - Debuglogs can also be accessed via browser (see documentation).
+  - Remove all unneeded external libraries which are installed in system's arduino search path.
 - 2.0.3_beta2:
   - Wifi disconnects handled better.
   - Implement blynk reconnect exponential backoff.